-I'll get back into the regular schedule of "questions of the week" this coming Friday, but I thought readers might find it useful to see the ten most popular posts from this blog in 2012.
+I'll get back into the regular schedule of "questions of the week" next week, but I thought readers might find it useful to see the ten most popular posts from this blog in 2013.

 But, before I list them, I wanted to invite you to contribute a question to be answered in a future post.
 You can send one to me at [email protected].When you send it in, let me know if I can use your real name if it's selected or if you'd prefer remaining anonymous and have a pseudonym in mind.